ninsuo/GenyBundle-demo/README.md

 As this bundle contains a complex UI, it was too challenging for me to do it without jQuery and Twitter Bootstrap.

 They are not included in the bundle.

+#Installation

+## Step 1

+Clone or download this repo.